g8a9/wowchemy-website/content/quotes/index.md

-Random quotes from books, newspapers, or else.
+Random quotes from books, movies, tv shows, or else.

 ### Books